ra-develop/Weather3Days4ecast.iOS/README.md

 3. Add delete function fot  list of Cities = Done
 4. Add search and add function for list of Cities - In work
 5. Add geolocation function - Done
-6. Add save list od Cities to app data - In work
+6. Add save and load list of Cities to app documents data - Done

 **License**